Dual Diagnosis Treatment Oswego, IL

 Tools For Life Ltd - 8.2 miles from Oswego, IL

-Tools For Life Ltd is a dual-diagnosis treatment center in Naperville, Illinois that offers treatment services for substance abuse and mental health disorders that include generalized anxiety disorder as well as avoidant personality disorder.
+Tools For Life Ltd is a dual diagnosis treatment center in Naperville, IL that offers treatment services for alcohol or drug addiction and mental health disorders that include borderline personality disorder as well as bulimia.

 Address: 2132 Deep Water Lane, Suite 104, Naperville, IL 60564 in Will County